hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 Permission denied, please try again.
 ```

-The cause is `backup` is a exist username, the following usernames can not be used as SFTP username in this SFTP server container
+The cause is the `backup` is an existing username, the following usernames cannot be used as SFTP username in this SFTP server container
 ```
 root, daemon, bin, sys, sync, games, man, lp, mail, news, uucp, proxy, www-data, backup, list, irc, gnats, nobody, _apt, messagebus, sshd, systemd-timesync, systemd-network, systemd-resolve, systemd-bus-proxy
 ```

-## 10.Permission issue of file or dir
+## 10. Permission issue of file or dir

 **case1: file permission**
 ```